Salvatore Bruno: Club career

 Bruno started his career at Serie A team Napoli, but most of his career has been spent in the lower division.

 Chievo

 Bruno was signed by Chievo in co-ownership deal in 1999.
-In January 2001 Bruno was signed by Alzano in temporary deal, after made a handful appearances with SPAL.
-In June 2001 Chievp bought Bruno outright.
-However he was loaned to Ascoli with option to co-own the player.
-In June 2003 Chievo bought back Bruno again, but Bruno left for Ancona in another temporary deal.
-Bruno switched clubs every 6 months, which he left for Bari, Torino, Catania and finally played whole season for Brescia.
+In January 2001, Bruno was signed by Alzano in a temporary deal, after making a handful of appearances with SPAL.
+In June 2001, Chievo bought Bruno outright.
+However, he was loaned to Ascoli with an option to co-own the player.
+In June 2003, Chievo bought Bruno back again, but Bruno left for Ancona in another temporary deal.
+Bruno switched clubs every 6 months, which he left for Bari, Torino, Catania and finally played a whole season for Brescia.
 Bruno made 4 appearances for Chievo in 2006–07 Serie A.

 Modena

 In January 2007, after a few appearances, he left Serie A team Chievo and moved to Modena, exchanged with Michele Troiano in co-ownership deal.

 In June 2008, Modena bought him outright and bought back Troiano, in exchange, Angelo Antonazzo and Nicholas Frey went to Chievo.